sudo-EpicE24/ProgrammingLessons/Lessons/TestBench/5-Motors/README.md

 ## Setup:

-Add a Falcon 500 to the RIO, and make sure to note it's CAN ID from Phoenix Tuner.
+Add a Falcon 500 to the CAN loop, plug it into power, and make sure to note it's CAN ID from Phoenix Tuner.

 ## Instructions: